What happens after physical death?

 1. INTRODUCTION

-But although we may soundly believe that God exists, it is not possible to actually prove to ourselves that there is life after death, i.e. it can never be tested during this life.
-We can only accept through ‘faith’ that the Christian Bible’s promise of life after death is truthful.
-We Christians are able to accept that this is so because we have proven to ourselves that other statements within the Bible, e.g. God provides unconditional loving care for us, are truthful.
+BUT, although we may soundly believe that God exists, it is not possible to actually prove to ourselves that there even is life after death, i.e. it can never be tested during this life.
+We can only ‘accept through faith’ that the Christian Bible’s promise of life after death is truthful.
+We Christians are able to accept that this is so because we have proven to ourselves that other statements within the Bible (e.g. God provides unconditional loving care for us) are truthful.

-2. HOW DO WE GAIN A PLACE IN HEAVEN?
+2. SO HOW DO WE GAIN A PLACE IN HEAVEN?

-However, a number of Christian theologians have trouble with equating God’s ‘grace‘ and mercy – examples in relevant scripture are Psalms 77:10, 107:1, 136, 165:8-9, Isaiah 49:15 – to the view that eternal life comes only to committed Christians after death.
+As such, a number of Christian theologians have trouble with equating God’s ‘grace‘ and mercy (examples in relevant scripture are Psalms 77:10, 107:1, 136, 165:8-9, Isaiah 49:15) to the view that eternal life comes only to committed Christians after death.
+That is they have trouble accepting it!

 2.3 A reality check!

-No, I really do not expect any such possibilities at all!
-But?
-All we really know through faith is that Heaven is a wonderful place.
+All we really know, through our faith, is that Heaven is potentially a wonderful place.

 3. CONCLUSION